 This law also established the “72 hour” or “3 day rule”, a minimum holding period fordogs and cats held in animal shelters in North Carolina.
 This rule is still in effect today and found in §130A-192 and §19A‑32.1.
 We will explore these statutes in Section 10 Rabies Control and Section 12 Animal Welfare Act.

-In the same year of 1983, North Carolina also enacted several laws mandating rabies inoculations for dogs and cats, established rabies vaccinators, rabies tags and control of vicious animals.
+North Carolina also enacted several laws in 1983 mandating rabies inoculations for dogs and cats, established rabies vaccinators, rabies tags and control of vicious animals.

 Municipal, or government operated, animal shelters are not regulated by Federal law nor are North Carolina’s governments required to construct or maintain an animal shelter.
 North Carolina gives local governments the option to construct an animal shelter but it is not required.